hariom-rai-21/Data-Science/Important Question.md

 ### 5.List out the areas in which Data Science can be applied.
 ### Answer:Data Science is widely applied in healthcare (disease prediction, drug discovery), finance (fraud detection, risk assessment), e-commerce (recommendation systems, customer insights), social media (sentiment analysis), manufacturing (predictive maintenance), education (personalized learning), sports (performance analytics), and government (policy-making, smart cities).
 Its broad applicability makes it valuable across industries where data-driven decisions improve efficiency and innovation.

-### 6.6.
-Write any five sources of data.
+### 6. Write any five sources of data.
 ### Answer :Five major sources of data include:

-Transactional data from sales and purchases.
+1.Transactional data from sales and purchases.

-Social media platforms (posts, comments, likes).
+2.Social media platforms (posts, comments, likes).

-Sensors and IoT devices generating real-time streams.
+3.Sensors and IoT devices generating real-time streams.

-Web scraping from websites.
+4.Web scraping from websites.

-Surveys and feedback forms.
+5.Surveys and feedback forms.
 These sources provide both structured and unstructured data that can be processed to generate meaningful insights for decision-making and forecasting

+### 7. Compare Big Data with Data Science.
+### Answer:Big Data refers to massive volumes of structured, semi-structured, and unstructured data that traditional systems cannot handle.
+It focuses on storage, processing, and management.
+Data Science uses tools, statistics, and machine learning to extract insights from such data.
+While Big Data provides the raw material, Data Science turns it into knowledge, predictions, and actionable strategies.